 - Reconfirm that the placement guidewire has been removed and Confirm that the controller displays a pulsatile waveform and the cannula bend at the aortic valve annulus, placing inlet approximately 5 cm deep into ventricle.
 (See step 6 if the controller displays a ventricular waveform.) - 2.
-Press START IMPELLA soft button to open the P-level menu (see Figure 5.17).
+Press START IMPELLA soft button to open the P-level menu (see Figure 5.19).
 Turn the selector knob to increase the P-level from P-0 to P-2.

-Figure 5.17 Starting the Impella 5.5 with SmartAssist Catheter
+Figure 5.19 Starting the Impella 5.5 with SmartAssist Catheter

-- Press the selector knob to select the new P-level.
+- 3. Press the selector knob to select the new P-level.
 Increase the P-level to P-9 to confirm correct and stable placement. - 4.
 Evaluate the catheter position in the aortic arch.
-If there is slack in the catheter, press and hold the anchor button, remove the excess slack, and release the anchor button The catheter should align against the lesser curvature of the aorta rather than the greater curvature.
-Verify placement with fluoroscopy and with the placement signal screen.
-Note: When repositioning the catheter ensure there is enough slack in the anti-contamination sleeve to allow for easy movement of the catheter. - 5.
+If there is slack in the catheter, loosen the Tuohy-Borst, remove the excess slack, and RE-TIGHTEN THE TUOHY-BORST.
+The catheter should align against the lesser curvature of the aorta rather than the greater curvature.
+Verify placement with fluoroscopy and with the placement signal screen. - 5.
 Reposition the catheter as necessary. - 6.
-If the Impella Catheter advances too far into the left ventricle and the controller displays a ventricular waveform rather than an aortic waveform, follow these steps to reposition the catheter. - a) Press and hold the anchor button, pull the catheter back until an aortic waveform is present on the placement screen. - b) When the aortic waveform is present, pull the catheter back an additional 3 cm for Impella 5.5 with SmartAssist.
-(The distance between adjacent markings on the catheter is 1 cm.) - c) Release anchor button. - d) The catheter should now be positioned correctly.
+If the Impella Catheter advances too far into the left ventricle and the controller displays a ventricular waveform rather than an aortic waveform, follow these steps to reposition the catheter. - a) Loosen the Tuohy-Borst, pull the catheter back until an aortic waveform is present on the placement screen. - b) When the aortic waveform is present, pull the catheter back an additional 3 cm for Impella 5.5 with SmartAssist.
+(The distance between adjacent markings on the catheter is 1 cm.) - c) RE-TIGHTEN THE TUOHY BORST - d) The catheter should now be positioned correctly.